COGS18/COGS18.github.io/_build/materials/14-Documentation-Style.md

 ```

 Note that documentation here is missing (as are comments).
 This is to highlight the spacing.
-You'll need documentation and comments.
+You'll need documentation and comments on your final exam (will be specified in instructions).

 I promise it's better to comment as you go along rather than coming along after you've written all the code and adding comments.